RobbieTheWagner/ember-flatpickr/README.md

 ## Observers

 `maxDate` and `minDate` are watched by observers, and will update the flatpickr instance whenever you change them.
 This allows you to do things like having two components, used as a range picker, and updating the `minDate` and `maxDate` to display valid date choices on each.

+## flatpickrRef

+If you need to interact directly with the flatpickr instance you have created inside the component, you can pass in `flatpickrRef=myFlatpickrRefName`, which would then be accesible in the controller or parent component.
+You can then do things like `this.get('myFlatpickrRefName').close()` to close the datepicker, if you wanted to make a close button.

 ## Options